realkemon/home/pages/etl_ice.md

 * [ ] The Axis will attempt to infiltrate the coastal fortress, which has fallen into Allied hands.
 * [ ] The Axis need to retrieve the confidential documents left behind in their initial retreat.
-* [ ] The Axis need to transmit the documents to prevent them from falling into Allied hands.
+* [ ] The Axis need to transmit the documents depicting the location of the secret rocket base.

 ## Media